sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-26-release.md

 A good AI coding assistant should fit seamlessly into your workflow, reducing toil without adding complexity to your work.
 For Cody to achieve this, we believe it needs a UX that is fast, intuitive, and consistent regardless of where you work with it.

-In the next JetBrains update (coming the first week of September), the Cody sidebar will receive a significant UI overhaul to match the one [recently released on VS Code](https://sourcegraph.com/blog/cody-vscode-1-28-0-release).
+In the next JetBrains update (coming the first week of September), the Cody sidebar will receive a significant UI overhaul, matching the faster and more polished sidebar of the one [recently released on VS Code](https://sourcegraph.com/blog/cody-vscode-1-28-0-release).

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-jetbrains-6-0-26-release/new-unified-sidebar-jb.png"
   alt="New Cody sidebar"
 />

+You will need to upgrade to JetBrains version 2023.2 or later to see the new sidebar.
+Going forward, the Cody plugin will be optimized for more recent JetBrains IDE version, and we will only make critical security and bug fixes for versions 2023.1 and older.

 ## Changelog